thomaspinckney3/cs4501/Project2.md

 and app from one version to the next.

 When you edit your models.py file(s), your DB will not immediately automatically reflect the changes.
-Instead, you'll need to use your Django manage.py to generate a set of SQL commands needed to update your DB to match your new models.
+Instead, you'll need to use your Django `manage.py` to generate a set of SQL commands needed to update your DB to match your new models.
 Then you can apply these commands to make them actually take affect.
-Django breaks this into two stages so that you can check the commands into git on your dev machine and then later apply them to many different db's -- in theory you might have many dev db instances, some testing/qa instances and then prod db instances.
+Django breaks this into two stages so that you can check the commands into git on your dev machine and then later apply them to many different db's—in theory you might have many dev db instances, some testing/qa instances and then prod db instances.
 See the Django getting started or model documentation for more on migrations and how to use them.